CodeWMasikaJ/cool-color-palette-generator/README.md

 ## Files

 * `index.html`: The main HTML file that sets up the webpage structure.
-* `style.css`: The CSS file that styles the webpage.
+* `styles.css`: The CSS file that styles the webpage.
 * `script.js`: The JavaScript file that generates the color palettes and handles the copy-to-clipboard functionality.

 ## How it Works